Stereotypes of Germans: Attitudes from specific countries

-In Russia, the stereotype of outward seriousness of the German people is the basis for further stereotyping that they are cold and unromantic people.
+Despite the enormous influence of German Romanticism upon Russian literature and intellectual life, in modern Russia, the stereotype of outward seriousness of the German people is the basis for further stereotyping that they are cold and unromantic people.
 The kindness of the average German may not be observed by tourists who may only notice a reluctance to deal with complete strangers.
 Russians, on the other hand, also have a positive stereotype of Germans due to being serious and punctual, as well as being good entrepreneurs, thus serving as an inspiration for Russians to develop.

-The United States has a mixed view on Germany, in particular World War II movies usually focus on the Germans as opposed to the Japanese or Italians.
-Since the 1930s to modern day, Hollywood still portrays and makes use of Germans Nazis as villains in films such as Captain America: The First Avenger, The Dirty Dozen, Raiders of the Lost Ark, The Rocketeer, and Inglourious Basterds.
+The United States has a mixed view on Germany.
+World War II movies in particular usually depict only German villains, rather than including Japanese or Italian characters.
+Since the 1930s to modern day, Hollywood still portrays and makes use of Nazis as villains in films such as Captain America: The First Avenger, The Dirty Dozen, Raiders of the Lost Ark, The Rocketeer, and Inglourious Basterds.